xeon-zolt/The_Encrypted/README.md

 2) Save the text file as 'time_table.bat' or whatever name you like but don't forget .bat extension.

 + contact the E-mail on notice board for further information
++ If you are able to understand the code above then have a good look at other code one